PeterDrake/drakepedia/development_tools/intellij_idea.md

 I've chosen this IDE (which I'll just call IntelliJ henceforth) because it is:
 - widely used in industry,
 - free and platform-independent, and
-- nearly identical in design to PyCharm (for Python) and Android Studio (for Android applications), so learning either of these should easy for someone who knows their way around IntelliJ.
+- nearly identical in design to PyCharm (for Python), Android Studio (for Android applications), and Rider (for C#, which is used with the Unity game development engine) so learning any of these should easy for someone who knows their way around IntelliJ.
 ## Setup
 ### Downloading
 You'll have to install the [Java Development Kit](command_line.md) first.